 Utah hiker stumbles upon phone, sees recording of woman go missing in river

-This is a developing story.
-ABC4 will update this post with more information as it becomes available.

-UTAH COUNTY, Utah (ABC4) — Searches are underway after a hiker stumbled upon a phone that had recorded a woman drifting away in a river.
+UTAH COUNTY, Utah (ABC4) — Searches are underway after a hiker stumbled upon a phone that had recorded a woman drifting away in a river in Utah.

 The hiker was in the Dry Creek Canyon area of the Horsetail Falls.
 The identity of the missing woman is not currently known.